BBO-repo/ros-exercise/README.md

 + Extrinsics between lidar and IMU: `extrinsicTrans`,`extrinsicRot`, `extrinsicRPY`
 + Enable map saving to a corresponding folder: `savePCD`, `savePCDDirectory`

  To determine which topic to put, I've run the Polaris GEM simulator as described above and execute a `rostopic list`.
 The relevant topics are `/gem/velodyne_points` for point cloud data and `/gem/imu` for IMU data.
-Note that in `param.yaml` file `/` prefix is not used.
+Checking the LIO-SAM code, `odomTopic` is used to publish IMU data after optimisation and `gpsTopic` is used for GPS data.
+In my case I let those last two topic values as is.

 ![topic param](images/topic-param.png)

  The extrinsics between lidar and IMU can be determined by examining the file [polaris_gem_simulator/gem_simulator/gem_description/urdf/gem.urdf.xacro](https://gitlab.engr.illinois.edu/gemillins/POLARIS_GEM_e2/-/blob/main/polaris_gem_simulator/gem_simulator/gem_description/urdf/gem.urdf.xacro?ref_type=heads#L1135).
-Below a print screen providing relative pose of IMU and lidar related in robot center `center_link`
+Below a print screen providing relative pose of IMU and lidar related to robot center `center_link`
  ![lidar link](images/lidar-link.png)

  ![IMU link](images/IMU-link.png)